xuantongchan/swings-and-markets/README.md

 # swings-and-markets
-Attempted to plot NVIDIA’s 2023 stock trend while plotting my escape from manufacturing life
+Simulated plot of stock trend

 ## What did I do?
 A mini analysis project built in **DataLab**, using simulated stock data to: